Datameow07/SparkTeen/README.md

 # SparkTeen - Career Exploration Platform

-SparkTeen is an interactive career exploration platform designed specifically for teenagers to discover their passions, explore career paths, and develop the skills needed for future success.
+SparkTeen is an interactive career exploration platform designed specifically for teenagers to discover their passions, explore career paths, and develop the skills needed for future success..

 ## 🌟 Features